Meet Our Leadership Team

 Daria currently serves as a Director of Teacher Coaches in the Office of Teaching and Learning.
 A graduate of The College of New Jersey, Daria began her career teaching high school English in the inclusion setting.
 Passionate about teacher development, Daria became a teacher coach with the Teach For America program in Hawaii and went on to manage a team of coaches, overseeing teacher development and certification for the TFA Hawaii region.
 After returning to the East Coast, Daria continued her work with teachers by designing professional and leadership development programming for veteran teachers in Philadelphia.
 Daria earned her Bachelors in English and Secondary Education at TCNJ and her Masters in Education from Rutgers University in Adult and Continuing Education.
 She is a proud graduate of public schools and feels privileged to contribute to the Philadelphia public school system by ensuring high-quality instruction for all students.

-Dr. Amy Summa, Teacher Leadership
+Dr. Amy Summa, Director of Teacher Leadership

-Tamiko Ward, Senior Project Manager
+Kobi Trawick, Senior Project Manager

-Kobi Trawick, Program Coordinator
+Kyla Leigh-Nelson, Program Coordinator

 Kyla Leigh-Nelson currently serves as the Program Coordinator in the Office of Teaching and Learning.
 Kyla earned her Bachelor of Arts in Psychology with a minor in Spanish from Temple University.
 She is currently enrolled at the Philadelphia College of Osteopathic Medicine (PCOM), where she is pursuing both a Master of Science degree and a Doctor of Psychology degree in School Psychology.
 As a Philadelphia native and proud lifelong attendee of Philadelphia public schools, Kyla is so excited to be working in a role at the School District of Philadelphia, more importantly with the Office of Teaching and Learning.